Incidentally: An Interview with Josh Evans

 An accidental career choice

-A year later I was sitting across a picnic table from Neil Hunt, Chief Product Office of Netflix.
-Within minutes he had sold me on the new subscription model they were rolling out the following month.
-Once I joined I didn’t look back, and in my 17 years at Netflix, I had the pleasure of participating in the war with and demise of Blockbuster, the rise of streaming video, the shift to the cloud, all the way through the global launch of Netflix streaming.
+A year later I was sitting across a picnic table from Neil Hunt, Chief Product Officer of Netflix.
+Within minutes, he had sold me on the new subscription model they were rolling out the following month.
+Once I joined, I didn’t look back, and in my 17 years at Netflix, I had the pleasure of participating in the war with and demise of Blockbuster, the rise of streaming video, the shift to the cloud, all the way through the global launch of Netflix streaming.

 The Netflix DVD business and the problem with monoliths